RenRenJuan/Green-Travel-Carbon-App/README.md

-GT2 Personal Carbon Calculator
+greentravel.app
 ==============================

-  Features for the revived app.
+  Originally Green Travel Carbon Calculator

 * Starts with Expo version  same functionilty as in e3fd46357085f9a8efde3cd4b94a5a4f211ee2e4 except a complete and x-platform app.